Lesson Plan - Get It!

-Private information, such as usernames and passwords, should be kept in a secured place and not shared with anyone even your best friends.
+Private information, such as usernames and passwords, should be kept in a secure place and not shared with anyone, even your best friends.

-There are websites that recommend keeping your privacy settings as high as possible by updating your passwords on a regular basis to lower the risks of being hacked.
+Some websites recommend keeping your privacy settings as high as possible by updating your passwords regularly to lower the risks of being hacked.

 Chatting with or meeting someone you just met online is risky behavior.
 They may seem nice to you, but you have no true way of knowing what their intentions are.

 Every day, there are cases of internet fraud or phishing, which is obtaining private information.
-Criminal activity worse than theft is also a very real danger.
+Criminal activity worse than theft is also a genuine danger.

 Respect other people's views.

-Social media is not an avenue to rant, to express your anger, or to discredit someone's character.
-You cannot expect that people will always agree with you, so you must be mindful of how you speak with and about others.
+Social media is not an avenue to rant, express anger, or discredit someone's character.
+You cannot expect people to always agree with you, so you must be mindful of how you speak with and about others.